Depending on how spontaneous a traveller you are, creating a travel itinerary can be a great help to planning your upcoming adventure.

 We generally don’t plan activities down to the day unless we’re only spending one or two nights in a certain place, but it’s always good to check out the details of each activity you’re interested in case some of them book out months in advance (like the Harry Potter Warner Bros Studio Tour in London) or can’t be booked last minute.
 Always make a list of the places you want to visit in each destination to make sure you don’t miss or forget about anything while you’re there.

 When you’re planning the fun stuff it’s also always good to plan the logistics.
 Make sure there are ways to get to and from where you want to go on the days you’re visiting, that tours run on those days and that there’s no annoying surprises (like religious or public holidays) that might get in your way.
 Print out a hard copy of everything you might need, like bus or ferry timetables in case you don’t have access to the internet or can’t find the information you need in the moment.

-Planning out my trips and creating a travel itinerary is definitely what works best for me.
-It means when I get to my trip I can spend more time exploring and enjoying the destination rather than needing to figure out where we’re going next, how we’re getting there and where we’re going to sleep next.
+Planning out our trips and creating a travel itinerary is definitely what works best for me.
+It means when we get to our trip we can spend more time exploring and enjoying the destination rather than needing to figure out where we’re going next, how we’re getting there and where we’re going to sleep next.

 Starting each itinerary with a dated plan has also allowed me to save money by checking out all different travel dates and options to get between the two destinations.
 It’s crazy how much of a price difference you can find between two days in a row!

 Pin for later >>